The Battle for Human Rights in North Korea: Is There Any Hope?

-We are very pleased to have our distinguished speaker tonight Suzanne Scholte who’s had a multifaceted career.
-Since this is a bipartisan audience I won’t mention every aspect of it but as she was a congressional candidate in the district in which I live I can at least say I would have been very happy had she been our congressperson.
+We are very pleased to have our distinguished speaker tonight Suzanne Scholte who has had a multifaceted career.
+Since this is a bipartisan audience, I will not mention every aspect of it, but as she was a congressional candidate in the district in which I live I can at least say I would have been very happy had she been our congressperson.

 I want to thank you so much for having me tonight.
-I have been working on this issue since 1996 so this was the twenty year anniversary and I have so much I want to talk to you about about North Korea but I’m going to focus on three main things.
-First of all why I have claimed that North Korea is the world’s worst human rights tragedy: what sets it apart from other tragedies in the world?
+I have been working on this issue since 1996 so this was the twenty-year anniversary and I have so much I want to talk to you about North Korea, but I am going to focus on three main things.
+First of all, why I have claimed that North Korea is the world’s worst human rights tragedy: what sets it apart from other tragedies in the world?
 What changes have occurred in recent years that should give us a lot of hope and what we should be doing in response to the things that are happening inside North Korea.
 So to start out how we can set North Korea apart as the world’s worst human rights tragedy.

 So these first refugees who crossed the border in the 1990s to avoid starvation came back with these incredible stories.
 China had regular electricity which North Korea does not have.
 They had cars, they had prosperity, but most importantly plenty of food.
 Word of mouth spread and soon hundreds of thousands of North Koreans were crossing the border into China.
 This led to more horror because of the way China decided to treat these North Korean refugees.